 Is my dog sick?
 That’s a question our dogs (sadly) can’t answer for us.
 And since they’re good at hiding what’s bothering them in the early stages of sickness or disease, it can be easy to miss the signs of illness in dogs.
 (Until it’s too late and now you’re dealing with a hefty vet bill…or worse.)

 But you know your furry friend like no one else and can sense if things are not quite right.
+So in this guide, we’ll talk about what signs of illness in dogs to look for – and how a drop in their activity can be one of the first red flags to look out for.

-If you’re wondering “Is my dog sick?“, the first thing to do is check if your pup is acting like their usual self.
+The first thing to do is check if your pup is acting like their usual self.
 Because much like us humans, dogs tend to act differently if something is wrong with them.
+For example, your dog might seem:

-• Less interested in food
+• Less interested in food,

 • Reluctant to participate during playtime